aggiegirl7/just-the-class/pdfs/PowerAnalysis.md

      - typically used to read-out memory contents of the device without probing
      - goal is to induce faults using x-rays, electromagnetic fields, light, sound (!)
      - may not need expensive equipment
      - but relatively more effort than invasive because finding the right location to attack takes effort

+* **Non-Invasive Attacks**
+     - only directly accessible interfaces are touched
+     - no permanent alteration to the device -> no evidence of an attack
+     - requires relatively inexpensive equipment
+     - three major classes
+          1. Power (This class!)
+          2. Timing
+          3. EM

+## Power Analysis Attacks
+     - started in 1999 (check out Kocher's famous paper)
+     - one of the most famous attacks
+     - companies have specific positions

+ *Power analysis attacks exploits the fact that instantaenous power depends upon the data being processed and operation being performed*